Quality Management Program and Resources

 - Safe practices score based on National Quality Forum (NQF) standards.

-Participation in Leapfrog’s surveys offer hospitals and ambulatory surgery centers (ASCs) the ability to assess their strengths and weaknesses in areas such as hospital-acquired condition scores and evidence-based care to address common acute conditions.
+Participation in Leapfrog’s surveys offer hospitals the ability to assess their strengths and weaknesses in areas such as hospital-acquired condition scores and evidence-based care to address common acute conditions.

 In addition to making these survey findings publicly available, Leapfrog publishes a Hospital Safety Grade.
-This composite score assigns individual hospitals a letter grade to indicate hospital performance on patient safety according to an analysis of up to 27 quality measures.
+This composite score assigns individual hospitals a letter grade to indicate hospital performance on patient safety according to an analysis of up to 30 quality and safety measures.
 For more information, visit The Leapfrog Group.

 Office of the Patient Advocate

 The California Office of the Patient Advocate (OPA) rates health plans and medical groups in their Health Care Quality Report Cards.
 The Report Cards allow consumers to compare the quality of care.
-The quality information includes clinical as well as patient experience data and is available on the Health Net provider portal.
-Select Medical Group Report Card under Provider Resources.
+The quality information includes clinical as well as patient experience data and is available on the Provider Quality Improvement page.
+Select California's Medical Group Report Card under Provider Resources.